RediSearch/RediSearch/docs/Commands.md

 Creates an index with the given spec.
 The index name will be used in all the key names so keep it short!

+!! warning "Note on field number limits"

+        RediSearch supports up to 1024 fields per schema, out of which at most 128 can be TEXT fields.

+        On 32 bit builds, at most 64 fields can be TEXT fields.

+        Notice that the more fields you have, the larger your index will be, as each additional 8 fiedls require one extra byte per index record to encode.

+        You can always use the NOFIELDS option and not encode field information into the index, for saving space, if you do not need filtering by text fields.
+This will still allow filtering by numeric and geo fields.

 ### Parameters:

 * **index**: the index name to create.
 If it exists the old spec will be overwritten